Teachers' Guide | Graduate School of Life Sciences

 Designing courses

 Are you looking for information on how to design, register, and implement a (new) GSLS course?
 Then you can use the step-by-step guide to course design.
-A useful tool specifically developed to guide you to the process of course design and improvement.
-Follow the descriptions below for more information on each of the four steps from initial request to implementation of the course.
+A useful tool specifically developed to guide you through the process of course design and improvement.
+Follow the descriptions below for more information on each of the four steps from initial request to registration of the course in OSIRIS.

 (1) Initial request